qriouslad/basic-wordpress-docker/README.md

 1. Install [Docker Community Edition](https://www.docker.com/community-edition) on your computer.
 Make sure you've enabled the local drive used for your project folder in Docker's Shared Drives settings.
 2. Create your WordPress project directory, enter that directory and open terminal there
 3. Clone this repo into that directory with `git clone https://github.com/qriouslad/basic-wordpress-docker.git .` (include a dot at the end there)
-4. Run `docker compose up` and see how Docker pulls the `mysql` and `wordpress` images fron the online [Docker Hub](https://hub.docker.com/) and builds your WordPress app locally.
+4. Run `docker-compose up` and see how Docker pulls the `mysql` and `wordpress` images fron the online [Docker Hub](https://hub.docker.com/) and builds your WordPress app locally.
 5. You should see all the WordPress folders created in your project folder.
 6. Wait for a couple of minutes for Docker to finish initializing the containers for the database and WordPress.
-You should see the `wordpress` container running at the end of the `docker compose up` process in step 4.
+You should see the `wordpress` container running at the end of the process in step 4.
 7. Visit the WordPress app in your browser at `localhost:8000` and complete the 5-minutes install
 8. Congrats.
 Your first, local WordPress installation in Docker. :-)